 When I have to look at my body, my torso — when changing my colostomy bag, for example — I tend to just look down.
 It’s somehow less disturbing that way to see the changes my body’s undergone after peritonitis, two emergency surgeries, a radiation cycle, and several cycles of chemotherapy: A buried navel once wrenched to the right but now nearly covered, a suspected incisional hernia which I’ve never had the patience or will to have diagnosed, undulating folds of bulging belly-flesh that make me wonder what’s under there, a chronic blister filled with black blood, a souvenir from Hospital Rivadavia.

-Coming out of the hospital and crashing for a night with friends in Congresso, I looked in their mirror and saw a man who had made a spectacle of himself in a way that most cancer patients do not.
+Coming out of the hospital and crashing for a night with friends in Congresso, I looked in their mirror and saw a man who had made a spectacle of himself — spectacle of self-pity, mostly — in a way that most cancer patients do not.
 Or don’t have to.
 I’ve detailed the humiliating aspects of my colostomy bag, the frustrations of managing the public health care system in a foreign country, the anger of knowing that another human being wants to destroy me, the depression of poverty and isolation and living without the primary support of a partner, spouse or family, the bizarre conundrum of not really wanting to die anymore and yet not being able to see another way out, except for more pleading, more writing and more spectacle.
 Writing in this way means an additional level of embarrassment when going out, over and above the kind that’s there for every terminal patient still trying to have a social life — no one really knows what to say to you.
 Those with the weakest character usually end up saying nothing, or something stupid, which is kind of a relief, sometimes of the comic kind.
 (Some kind soul actually said to me, back when the watchwords were Stage IV and metastases, Get well soon!)
 But sometimes everybody ends up saying nothing, which is no comfort at all.

 Now that I’ve finally made it past the surgery (after, what, 4 runs at it?) and having received the startling news that there is no visible cancer, I don’t know where I am or what I’m doing.
 I still have the colostomy, but in a little less than two months, if I make it (see: poverty), I’ll have another surgery to remove that, and then… what?